Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Quantum states and operators

 Edge holonomues are

-where $e$ denotes an edge and $k$ is an integer number, also denoting a representation of $U(1)$ by its very nature, connected to rotations around the $z$ axis, which are fixed by the Gau\ss\ constraint. $k$ has the meaning of a quantum number of transversal area, as well as $m$ and $n$ are area quantum numbers, too.
+where $e$ denotes an edge and $k$ is an integer number, also denoting a representation of $U(1)$ by its very nature. $k$ has the meaning of a quantum number of transversal area, as well as $m$ and $n$ are area quantum numbers in the $(y,z)$, and the $(x,z)$ plane, respectively.

+A basic state for the whole system is a tensor product over all edges and vertices of two point holonomies for each vertex $v_i$ and an edge holonomy for every edge $e_j$: